patchfx/patchfx.github.io/_posts/2020-05-22-creating-a-ruby-gem-with-rust.markdown

 crate-type=["cdylib"]
 ```

-The `Cargo.toml` file should now look similar to the following.
+The `Cargo.toml` file should now look like the following.

 ```
 [package]